yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Trade Execution & Post-Trade Controls

-1. Verify that approval is present using approval_lookup (Fund Manager approval required).
+1. Verify that approval is present using verify_approval (Fund Manager approval required).
 2. Obtain fund_id, instrument_id, quantity, side (buy/sell), trade_date, price, and fund_manager_approval from (1).
-3. Execute the trade using execute_trade.
+3. Execute the trade using process_trade.
 4. Create an audit entry for trade and any NAV event using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Invalid trade details
 - Required approval not provided
 - Execution or calculation failed